Why should you choose natural products?

 I was fooled by this one too.
 When I first started out, I heard that crystal deodorants were the healthy alternative as they were merely a natural mineral salt which were free from parabens and aluminium, and were endorsed by Cancer Treatment Centres.
 I encourage you to do further research and make your own informed decisions, but I have personally chosen to stay away from this misleading product.

 The primary ingredient in crystal deodorants is “ammonium alum” or some other “alum” compound.
 Guess what alum stands for?
 Yep, you guessed it, “aluminium”.
 Arguments for this product claim that this compound of aluminium is too large to be absorbed by the skin.
 However, there are just as many claims that this simply isn’t true and that it is in fact absorbed by the skin.
 Either way, until there is conclusive evidence I have opted to stay away from any aluminium compounds altogether.
 Better safe than sorry.
-However, these deodorants are better in that they contain no parabens.
+Try a salt bar deodorant instead.

-Alcohol is found in many synthetic products and natural recipes such as mouthwash, perfumes, deodorants, face wash, toner and even moisturisers.
+Alcohol is found in many products and natural recipes such as mouthwash, perfumes, deodorants, face wash, toner and even moisturisers.
 They are added to give products a lightweight and fresh feel.
-Yet, the sobering fact is that some studies link the alcohol in mouth wash to oral cancer.
+Yet, the sobering fact is that some studies link the alcohol in mouthwash to oral cancer.
 Also, the topical application of alcohol damages your skin’s protective barrier and facilitates the absorption of toxins including carcinogens.
-As such, I have chosen to use distilled water instead of alcohol in my recipes.
+As such, I have chosen to use distilled water instead of alcohol in my skincare recipes.